-- Be thrifty.
 You may have heard the phrase, “never use a five-dollar word when a fifty-cent word will do.”
 There are a few variations on the saying, but the message is the same: if you can speak plainly, do so.
 Remember: you’re not talking to other attorneys or doctors; you’re talking to people who need your help because you know things that they don’t.
 See the problem from their perspective, and write as if you are answering their questions in a way they can understand.

-- Educate.
 Many professionals are so used to speaking in the language of their careers that they never stop to explain their terms, including acronyms and abbreviations.
 These may be easily understood by your peers, but your clients may have no idea what you’re talking about—and they’re not going to hire you if they don’t understand you.
 If you use an acronym, abbreviation, or technical language in your writing, think of it as a learning opportunity.
 Plenty of attorneys and doctors won’t pause to consider their audiences, and you can be valued as the one who does.

-- Break it up.
 The goal of your online content is that it should be readable and easily understood.
 Even if you are taking the time to explain a difficult concept, your readers are going to get overwhelmed quickly.
 A long article on every facet of divorce law or medical malpractice makes for some pretty dry reading.
 Instead, break your content into smaller, topic-centered posts, such as who should get the car in a divorce, or explaining the difference between malpractice and wrongful death claims.